{user_name}

 Rate now!

-Exhibition exhibits, functional models and trade show models made of wood and acrylic with water, LED strips and display for the trade show
+Trade show exhibits, functional models and trade show models made of wood and acrylic glass with water, LED strips and display for the trade show

 Ooh, Aah, Wow!
 Customer magnets for your trade show booth.

-The Glaser engineering office develops and manufactures custom exhibition exhibits.
-As eye-catchers they attract visitors' attention at your booth with a curious “Ooh”.
-The benefits of your product become clear and tangible on the demonstration model with an amazed “Aah”.
-With a final “Wow!” you, your product and your brand remain memorable.
+The Glaser engineering office develops and manufactures custom trade show exhibits.
+As eye-catchers they draw visitors' attention to your booth with a curious “Ooh”.
+The benefits of your product become clear and tangible on the demonstration model with an astonished “Aah”.
+With a final “Wow!” you, your product and your brand remain in their minds.

-Trade fair model made of wood and acrylic with sensor and display to visualize measurements through water, granulate and Teflon
+Trade fair model made of wood and acrylic glass with sensor and display to visualize measurements through water, granules and Teflon

 View more projects

-Exhibition exhibit for hygienic seal with water - Trade show construction
+Trade show exhibit for hygienic seal with water - exhibition construction

-Noble exhibition exhibit made from an acrylic column filled with water that, using granulate and UV light, makes the advantages of a hygienic seal visible.
+Noble trade show exhibit made from an acrylic column filled with water that uses granules and UV light to make the benefits of a hygienic seal visible.

 View project